redefine-io/redefine-io.github.io/src/content/blog/serverless-performance-fargate-lambda.md

 to note that serverless solutions do excel in scenarios where the primary demands are CPU and memory-bound.
 In these cases, the scalability and efficiency of serverless computing can be fully leveraged to great effect.

+Feel free to [download](/data/serverless-perf/ecs-lambda-read-perf.ndjson) the data gathered during this expirement and run your own analysis.